tomallens/votewatch/README.md

 - Android: download the Votewatch .apk [here](wherever we host it)
 - iPhone: download the (how do iphones work?) [here](wherever we host it)

-Alternatively, visit the site at [the hosting service](wherever we deploy to)
+Alternatively, us anything with a web browser and visit the site at [the hosting service](wherever we deploy to)

 Search for your MP by name or constituency, or alternatively use our postcode search if you've lost track somewhere in all the reshuffles.